Back to Garden & Landscape

 Herbaceous perennials live for many years under normal growing conditions.
 Unlike woody plants like trees and shrubs, perennials die back to the ground each winter.
 Perennials quickly establish themselves in a few growing seasons and create the backbone for the flower garden.

-Plants vary in flower color, bloom time, height, foliage texture and environmental requirements.
+Plants vary in flower color, bloom time, height, foliage texture, and environmental requirements.
 These include sun exposure, soil conditions, and water needs.
 The key to a successful perennial garden is to choose plants whose requirements match your site’s conditions.

-Tables 1-3 list perennials adapted to the broad range of growing conditions in Colorado’s lower elevations.
-They are readily available to the consumer at local nurseries.
+These perennials are readily available to consumers at local nurseries.
 Additional varieties may be available by mail order.

 X: Xeric; plants that are adapted to low water conditions once established.